teamshares/design-system/README.md

 ## Local Development _Setup_

-Instructions on testing changes to this shared package _within another full Rails app in development_ (e.g. to have OS read your _local_ TeamsharesUI, without having to deploy all changes first).
+Instructions on testing changes to this shared package _within another full Rails app in development_ (e.g. to have OS read your _local_ shared-ui, without having to deploy all changes first).
 If you'd rather see it visually, I've walked through the steps [in this Loom video](https://www.loom.com/share/856ecb06ed1945eab4d19cf7a6ec12b8).

-0. Check this repo out _as a sibling of the primary Rails apps_ (e.g. I use `~/code`): `git clone git@github.com:teamshares/shared-ui.git teamshares-ui` (and then run `yarn` once to install dependencies)
+0. Check this repo out _as a sibling of the primary Rails apps_ (e.g. I use `~/code`): `git clone git@github.com:teamshares/shared-ui.git` (and then run `yarn` once to install dependencies)

 1. CD into **this new directory**, then tell yarn that we want to register it as a local override available for other apps on this computer: `yarn link`